First-post-Newtonian quadrupole tidal interactions in binary systems: Newtonian tidal interactions

 We note that the continuity equation (\ref{continuity}) implies the constancy of the body's total mass, $\dot{M}_A=0$.
-The Euler equation (\ref{euler}) similarly constrains the evolution of the mass dipole $M_A^i$, thus determining the body's translational equation of motion, as discussed in Sec.~\ref{neoms} below.
-Eqs. (\ref{euler}) and (\ref{continuity}) do not, however, fully determine the evolution of the quadrupole and higher multipoles, which will depend on the body's internal dynamics.
+Similarly, the Euler equation (\ref{euler}) and the vanishing of the mass dipole (\ref{defnCoM}) determine the translational equation of motion for the body's worldline $\bm z_A(t)$, as discussed in Sec.~\ref{neoms} below.
+Equations (\ref{euler}) and (\ref{continuity}) do not, however, fully determine the evolution of the quadrupole and higher multipoles, which will depend on the body's internal dynamics.